-(1) If the Office of Energy determines, either upon inspection as provided for in OAR 345-026-0050, 345-060-0007 or by other means or upon receipt of a report from the responsible party under OAR 345-029-0010, that there has been a violation for which sanctions may be imposed pursuant to OAR 345-029-0000, the Office may serve a notice of violation upon the responsible party.
+(1) If the Office of Energy determines upon inspection as provided for in OAR 345-026-0050 or 345-060-0007, upon receipt of a report from the responsible party under OAR 345-029-0010 or by other means that there has been a violation for which sanctions may be imposed as described in OAR 345-029-0000, the Office may serve a notice of violation upon the responsible party.
 The Office shall serve the notice of violation by personal service or by first class, certified or registered mail.